Marremelad/CarzCo/README.md

 # Carz Co 🚘

 ## Description
 This is a group project made by me and my [classmate](https://github.com/Anton-Dahlstrom).
-The application features simple car dealership in the console.
+The application features a simple car dealership in the console.

 ### Features
 * See all vehicles in the dealership.